microsoft/fluentui/packages/react-text/Spec.md

 #### Truncate

-When using a screen reader, trucated text will be read completely, as truncation is strictly to prevent text overflow.
+When using a screen reader, truncated text will be read completely, as truncation is used strictly to prevent text overflow.

 Sample: